romana/vpc-router/PLUGINS.md

 ## Location, naming convention and base class

-The 'icmpecho' and 'tcp' health monitor plugins are included.
-They are integrated health monitor plugins (included in the vpc-router source) and are located in the directory `vpcrouter/monitor/plugins/`.
+The 'icmpecho', 'tcp' and 'multi' health monitor plugins are included.
+They are "integrated plugins" (included in the vpc-router source) and are located in the directory `vpcrouter/monitor/plugins/`.

 The `-H` / `--health` option in the vpc-router command line chooses the health monitor plugin.
 It uses 'icmpecho' as default value.
 The name of the plugin has